Shoulder Osteoarthritis

 What is shoulder osteoarthritis?

-Osteoarthritis is the most common joint disorder worldwide, affecting approximately 10% of the population.
-It can affect any joint in the body, including the shoulder, but being diagnosed with osteoarthritis doesn’t mean your condition will get worse.
-The good news is that there’s a lot you can do to improve your symptoms.
+Osteoarthritis is the most common joint disorder, affecting around 10% of people.
+It can impact any joint, including the shoulder, but having osteoarthritis doesn’t necessarily mean your condition will get worse.
+The good news is, there’s a lot you can do to manage symptoms and improve your quality of life.

 Symptoms may include:

-- Most commonly, the shoulder and upper arm can feel painful.
-Pain can radiate down the arm, even into the forearm and hand.
+- Pain in the shoulder and upper arm, sometimes radiating down to the forearm and hand.

-- Your shoulder may feel particularly stiff in the morning, and more painful at the end of the day and at night.
+- Stiffness in the morning, with more pain at the end of the day or at night.
+Pain may even wake you up.

-- Pain can occur with activities involving your shoulder such as reaching the arm up overhead, behind your back (such as washing your back) or even lying on the shoulder in bed.
+- Pain with activities like reaching overhead, behind your back (e.g., washing your back), or lying on the shoulder in bed.

 What causes osteoarthritis of the shoulder?